Build a Steady Tarot Practice in 10 Minutes a Day

 Tarot and Jungian Psychology

+The psychologist Carl Jung believed we all share universal symbols, or archetypes, that shape our inner world.
+Tarot cards represent these archetypes: the Hero, the Shadow, the Mother, and the Teacher.
 When you read Tarot, you’re exploring these universal patterns and how they show up in your own life.
 Jung called the process of becoming whole as individuation.
 Tarot supports this by showing you hidden aspects of yourself and guiding you toward integration.
+Self-Discovery Through Tarot

 What Are the Hidden Lessons of Tarot?